mcanouil/quarto-lua-env/README.md

   - lua-env
 ```

-This will give you access to `quarto` LUA internal variables using any of the below shortcodes:
+This will give you access to the `quarto` LUA internal object using any of the below shortcodes:

 ```markdown
 {{< lua-env quarto.doc.input_file >}}